 The HyperX Cloud Alpha S are reasonably stable headphones but they're not designed for physical activity and can fall off with more intense exercise.
 While they're stable enough for playing video games at home, they're still fairly bulky and wired.
 Their cables can also get snagged on something but since their audio cable is detachable, you'll just lose your audio.

 As we tested the HyperX Cloud Alpha S with both bass sliders are turned up, they have a sound profile that's slightly boomy and lacks detail.
 At this setting, they're still suited for a variety of audio genres though as they have balanced and accurate mid-range.
 You can always change the bass slider to better suit your preferences if needed.
 However, lowering or raising the bass can affect the mid-range.
 As they also have an inconsistent sound across users due to their large ear cups, our results are an average and you may experience their sound reproduction differently.
+If you're looking for gaming headphones with a more neutral default sound profile, consider the HyperX Cloud Stinger S instead.

 The HyperX Cloud Alpha S have a sub-par frequency response consistency.
 Bass delivery varies and a drop in bass can occur if the ear cups are not flush to your head or if you have glasses.
 The treble range is also inconsistent.
 As the overall frequency response depends on fit, seal, and positioning of these headphones, once you achieve a good overall fit, you should get a more consistent frequency response each time you use them.